Usagib/gitflowenumerableruby/README.md

 # Ruby Enumerable methods
 A comprehensive rebuild on basic Enumerable methods in Ruby for a better understanding in block passing, enumerator and classes and regular expressions as arguments.

+## Update: Added Rspec testing for all methods, check ./spec/enumerable_spec.rb for details.

 ### This scripts rebuilds ruby Enumerable methods:

 - #each as #my_each